frommelmak/aws-scripts/README.md

 ec2-instances.py
 ----------------

-List the EC2 instances including the Name Tag, the public IP, the type and the status.
+List the EC2 instances including the Name Tag, the public IP, the type, the vpc ID and the status.

 You can filter the result by name, type and/or status.

-Finally you can execute remote commands on all the instances returned by the filer.
+Finally you can execute remote commands on all the instances returned by the filter.

 The '-h' option shows you how to use the available options.